 - a.
 Describe the resources you used (College and/or outside organizations). - b.
 Identify the stakeholders you involved (from within and outside the College).

 3. College Level Outcomes

-- a.
-Describe any gains your Project could make possible with respect to the College's Mission and Values (e.g., student success, retention/completion, and/or equity). - b.
+- Describe any gains your Project could make possible with respect to the College's Mission and Values (e.g., student success and retention/completion). - b.
 Provide relevant data, if possible.

 4. Meta-Outcomes